 Look out for our newsletters in your inbox soon.

-This list starts off with one of the most popular spots in the Great Smoky Mountains National Park, Clingmans Dome.
-This observation tower offers 360-degree views of the Smokies, which are sure to boast incredible fall colors if you’re there during peak color change.
-The paved walkway up to the dome is short, at only a half of a mile, so this spot sees a lot of different travelers, from motorists to hikers.
-Found at an elevation of 6,644 feet, Clingmans Dome is one of the highest points in the Smoky Mountains and is the highest point in both Tennessee and Great Smoky Mountains National Park.
+This list starts with Clingmans Dome – one of the most popular places in the Great Smoky Mountains National Park.
+This observation tower offers 360-degree views of the Smokies, which boasts stunning fall colors if you’re there during peak color change.
+The paved walkway up to the dome is short, at only half a mile, so this spot sees a lot of different travelers, from motorists to hikers.
+Found at an elevation of 6,644 feet, Clingmans Dome is one of the highest points in the Smoky Mountains and the highest in both Tennessee and Great Smoky Mountains National Park.

-In the same area as Clingmans Dome is Newfound Gap Road, which makes for a great scenic drive.
+Newfound Gap Road is in the same area as Clingmans Dome, making for an incredibly scenic drive.
 Since there are many overlook opportunities here, Newfound Gap Road is a popular spot for travelers hoping to catch fall colors in the Smoky Mountains.
-Due to its popularity, hit this road early on in the day to avoid traffic.
-This road is not only known for its fall colors, but it was also the location of where former president Franklin D. Roosevelt delivered his speech during the grand opening of the Great Smoky Mountains National Park.
-Since the road is one of the lowest spots in the Smokies, fall colors are usually seen earlier here than the higher elevations.
+Due to its popularity, hit this road early in the day to avoid traffic.
+This road is not only known for its fall colors but also for the location where former President Franklin D. Roosevelt delivered his speech during the grand opening of the Great Smoky Mountains National Park.
+Since the road is one of the lowest spots in the Smokies, fall colors show earlier here than at higher elevations.

 Another Great Smoky Mountains National Park spot to go to during fall is Cades Cove.
-Cades Cove attracts visitors in the fall because of its dazzling colors and its historic buildings.
+Cades Cove attracts visitors in the fall because of its dazzling colors and historic buildings.
 Cades Cove typically sees the most fall color during the last two weeks of October.
-This 11-mile loop is perfect for a scenic drive, but hikers will also be pleased as there are a number of trail heads found along the route too.
+This 11-mile loop is perfect for a scenic drive, but hikers will also be pleased to find several trailheads along the route.

-Another great spot in Great Smoky Mountains National Park, Cataloochee Valley draws hikers and photographers every fall due to its colorful fall sights.
-In addition to the historic buildings found in the valley, there are plenty of photographic opportunities in this part of the park.
-Keep an eye out for elk too, since they regularly frequent this area during the fall months.
+Another great spot in the Great Smoky Mountains National Park is Cataloochee Valley, where hikers and photographers are drawn every fall due to its colorful fall sights.
+In addition to historic buildings in the valley, you can enjoy plenty of photographic opportunities in this part of the park.
+Also, keep an eye out for elk since they regularly frequent this area during the fall months.

 There is nothing more serene than a waterfall surrounded by changing fall foliage.
 Therefore head to Roaring Fork Motor Nature Trail, where two waterfalls offer stunning views.
 Both Rainbow Falls and Grotto Falls are popular areas in this part of the state.
 The hike to Grotto Falls, a 2.6-mile walk, is a must-do in the area.

 If you don’t want to head into the mountains to catch fall foliage, you can view it right in Pigeon Forge from the Great Smoky Mountain Wheel.
 This Ferris wheel gives riders an impressive view of the town and surrounding area.
-At 200 feet tall, you’re sure to see orange, red and yellow trees down below.
-This Ferris wheel is located at The Island in Pigeon Forge, which is a popular attraction in the area with rides, shops and restaurants.
+At 200 feet tall, you’re sure to see orange, red, and yellow trees down below.
+This Ferris wheel is near The Island in Pigeon Forge, a popular attraction in the area with rides, shops, and restaurants.